 471 Squire Cummings Road, Victoria Falls, Zimbabwe

-Your departure flights from the U.S. to South Africa and back are on South African Airways.
+Your departure flights from the U.S. to South Africa and back are on the below airlines.
 We recommend that you check in three-and-a-half hours before departure.

 ADVANCE SEAT ASSIGNMENT